m-lego/m65/README.md

 I am not related with any of them and discovered some of them too late.

+I have also made a split, 5x12 and 4x12, see below.

 what is special about this one?

   * the case is set in lego (almost lego)